Salacodigo/salacodigo/README.md

 💡
 **What am I doing?:**
 <br/>
 🌱 I’m a continuous learner.
-Future mobile dev: Flutter & iOS dev.
-Currently working with AWS cloud - Cloudformation.
-SQL Querys and Devops Tasks. <br/>
+Currently working with AWS Cloud and Incorporating AI into my tasks. <br/>

 💡
 I'm a self-learner, [@Protalentolatam](https://protalento.org) alumni and learner at [@Platzi](https://platzi.com) too.